List of Game Boy accessories: Mobile Adapter GB

+The Mobile Adapter GB, was a short-lived peripheral that allowed the handheld Game Boy Color and Game Boy Advance consoles to connect to a mobile phone, utilizing its cellular network for online interactions via the Mobile System GB service.
+Following delays, the device and service launched in Japan on 27 January 2001.
+Together, they enabled online functionality for roughly 20 games, most notably Pokémon Crystal and Mobile Golf.
+Nintendo ultimately chose not to release the adapter outside Japan, citing international wireless incompatibilities and market differences.
+Its high costs and limited game compatibility hindered widespread adoption, with only 80,000 units sold in its first year.
+The Mobile System GB service was discontinued on 18 December 2002.

-Game Boy Advance/Game Boy Advance SP
+Game Boy Advance

 GameCube Game Boy Advance Cable

 The GameCube Game Boy Advance Cable is a link cable used to connect the GameCube and the Game Boy Advance.
 This provides an opportunity for added gameplay in certain GameCube and Game Boy advance games.
 Minigames can be downloaded to the Game Boy Advance, the Game Boy Advance may be used as an extra screen to supplement gameplay, or the Game Boy Advance can be used as an enhanced GameCube controller.
 One end of the link cable plugs into a GameCube controller port, and the other end plugs into the Game Boy Advance's link cable port.
 The cable is only compatible with the GameCube, Nintendo Wii, Game Boy Advance, Game Boy Advance SP, Game Boy Player, and e-Reader.
 The cable does not work with the Game Boy Micro, as the Micro has a non-standard link cable port.
 However, the Game Boy Micro Game Link Cable and GameCube Game Boy Advance Cable can be modified and spliced together in order to support compatibility with the Game Boy Micro.